NicolasSiver/bookmarked/README.md

 - [ ] URL validation
 - [ ] Add storage tracker into the settings
 - [ ] Add settings as a wide slider
+- [ ] Support "Enter" button for confirmation of inputs